Home Renovations & Extensions

 Keep in mind that building costs are usually more expensive per square meter than buying.

 However, in an economic downturn, builders and suppliers are open to negotiation price.
 Currently, building costs are much closer to the real value of the home.
-If you make it clear that you have a strict budget, suppliers can advise you on less expensive options, with the same finish.
+Therefore, if you make it clear that you have a strict budget, suppliers can advise you on less expensive options, with the same finish.

 - Newly renovated bathrooms and kitchens are appealing to buyers.
 Such renovations can be very costly.
 Whilst Granite and Caeserstone is very popular for kitchen tops, a high gloss finish can also be achieved with PVC-wrapped kitchen units.